 - Der Blumenbaum Index B Revised – A complete index to Der Blumenbaum issues (through March 2015) was posted in the members-only section a couple months ago.
 Shirley Riemer just brought index B of that set up to date.
 The updated copy can be found on the Society Documents page in the members-only section.
 11 July 2015

-The morning Study Group meeting followed by a 1 pm presentation by Baerbel Johnson, A.G., focusing on using digital libraries for your German research were both well attended.
-Her handout is posted for one month in the members-only part of this website.
-Click on the photo for a larger image.
+The morning Study Group meeting followed by a 1 pm presentation by Jim Baker, Ph.D, C.G., focusing on non-church records (especially town anniversary books).
+The handout for this presentation is posted for one month on the Society Documens page in the members-only section of this website.

 SGGS' January 26 Meeting had Cake!